geoff-project/coi-utils/docs/guide/japc_utils.rst

 .. note::

     `Usage examples <#introducing-parameter-streams>`__ of
-    :mod:`~cernml.japc_utils`'s parameter streams follow a bit further below.
+    `~cernml.japc_utils`'s parameter streams follow a bit further below.
 This section begins by motivating their creation.

 Motivation
 ----------

 Imagine the following, trivial optimization problem.
-It talks to two imaginary devices via :class:`~pyjapc:pyjapc.PyJapc`.
+It talks to two imaginary devices via `~pyjapc:pyjapc.PyJapc`.
 We're deliberately ignoring all sorts of complicating factors, like normalization, configuration or other
 transformations:

 .. code-block:: python